IgniteCoders/Android/HQLite/README.md

 These are modeled in HQLite classes, so a `Book` class may have a title, a release date, an ISBN number and so on.
 The next few sections show how to model the domain in HQLite.

 ### 2.1 Creating a domain class
-To create a domain class you need to extends `com.ignite.HQLite.PersistentEntity` and declare a static field `TABLE` with its `com.ignite.HQLite.managers.EntityManager` as follows:
+To create a domain class you need to extends `com.ignite.HQLite.PersistentEntity` and declare a static field `TABLE` with its `com.ignite.HQLite.EntityManager` as follows:

   ```Java
 	public class Book extends PersistentEntity {
 		public static final EntityManager<Book> TABLE = new EntityManager<Book>(){};
 	}
   ```
-This class will map automatically to a table in the database called book (the same name as the class).
+This class will map automatically to a table in the database called `Book` (the same name as the class).

 ### 2.2 Defining properties
 Now that you have a domain class you can define its properties as Java types.
 For example: